 Declaration of reliability of alarm installers

 Private alarm centres in the Netherlands may only have alarm equipment installed and maintained by certified installers.
-These installers must possess a declaration of reliability issued by their local police force.
-They should apply for this declaration (in Dutch) themselves.
+These installers must have a declaration of reliability issued by their local police force.
+They should apply for this declaration themselves (in Dutch).

 Online application procedure via Message Box